 Lois shared a special friendship with Irene and James Hall.
 The family is thankful for Irene and James’ love of Lois.

 Lois was a wonderful wife, mother, daughter, mother-in-law, sister, aunt, grandmother, and friend.
 She will be deeply missed by many.

 The family wishes to extend special thanks to the staff at Edgewood Place for the loving attention and care shown to them and Lois during her stay there.

 A special thank you to the staff and CNAs at Cone Home Health, especially Naketia Harvey, who all made it possible for Lois to remain at home before moving to Edgewood Place.

 Her funeral will be conducted at Shallow Ford Christian Church, Sunday, November 3, 2019, at 2:00 p.m. by the Reverend Steve Regan.
 Visitation will be held immediately following the service in the Parlor Room.
 Lie in State will be at 1:30 p.m.

 Memorials may be made to Wake Forest Baptist Medical Center, for the Breast Cancer Center, P. O. Box 571021, Winston Salem, NC 27157-1021 or Duke University, Office of Gift Records, Attention: Bryan Alzheimer’s Disease Research, 2200 W. Main St., Ste A230, Durham, NC 27705 or Shallow Ford Christian Church, P. O. Box 656, Elon, NC 27244.

-To send flowers to Arrie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lois Hooper Barber, please visit our floral store.